Lawlheart/real-quotes/README.md

  - How to link multiple social media accounts into one
  - How to handle back end authentication on the front end with node
  - How to block api endpoints based on credentials
+ - How to add New Relic analytics to a heroku app

 ##### Skills used